Food With Most Protein And Least Calories

 The importance of protein

 1. Muscle maintenance and growth.
 Protein is essential for muscle repair and growth, making it particularly important if you engage in regular exercise or strength training.
+This is also important if you are taking a medicated weight loss treatment like Mounjaro as the resulting weight loss can also cause a loss of muscle mass.

 2. Feeling of fullness and weight management.
 High-protein foods help you feel fuller for longer, reducing your overall calorie intake and aiding in weight management.